pss959/EasyMaker3D/PublicDoc/docs/Quickstart.rst

 you like; this will create a |appname| folder.
 In this folder there is a
 |appname| executable that you can click on to run the application.

+:dnote:`Clicking on any of these images will show an enlarged version.`

 A Simple Doorstop Example (Non-VR)
 ----------------------------------

-.. incimage:: /images/Doorstop.jpg 300px right
+.. incimage:: /images/Doorstop.jpg 240px right

 This example will use |appname| in non-VR mode to create a simple doorstop model and output it as an STL file.